Received a Tax Notice? Respond and Resolve with our Tax Experts.

 • Or runs any business activity in India.

-Types of Foreign Company Registration in India
+Types of Foreign Company in India

 India has various options for foreign companies to establish a presence and operate legally.
 Here are some common types of foreign company registration in India:

 • Wholly Owned Subsidiary (Private Limited Company): This is one of the most common options for foreign companies.
 A wholly-owned subsidiary is considered a separate legal entity from the parent company, and it can engage in various business activities.
-The parent company has the ownership of 100% of the shares of the subsidiary.
+The parent company has 100% ownership of the shares of the subsidiary.
 The process involves registering the subsidiary as a private limited company under the Indian Companies Act, 2013.

 • Joint Venture: Foreign companies can form joint ventures with Indian partners.
 In this case, the foreign company and the Indian partners can collaborate to establish a new entity.
 The ownership and management structure can vary based on the agreement between the parties.

 • Branch Office: Foreign companies can establish branch offices in India to carry out specific activities.
 Branch offices operate as extensions of the parent company and typically have limited functions, such as marketing or liaison work.
-Permission from the Reserve Bank of India (RBI) is required for setting up a branch office.
+Permission from the Reserve Bank of India (RBI) is required for set up a branch office.

 • Project Office: Similar to a branch office, a project office is set up for a specific project or contract.
 It is temporary in nature and typically requires approval from the RBI.